SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/01.Hello-js-07.png)

-## What Did We Learn in This Capter?
+## What Did We Learn in This Chapter?
 First of all, we learned **what programming is – issuing commands written in a programming language** which the machine can understand and carry out.
 We also found out what a **computer program** is – a **series of commands** that aim to achieve a certain result.
 We gained some basic knowledge of the **JavaScript programming language** and learned how to create **simple console and web programs using Visual Studio Code**.
 Then we examined JavaScript's program code structure.
 We looked at printing on the console with the function `console.log()` and starting the program with **[F5]**.
 And last but not least, we now know how to test our code in **SoftUni's Judge System**.

 Top work!
 Let's now tackle the **exercises**.
 You do remember that learning how to program involves a lot of code writing and problem-solving, right?
 Let's do just that and put what we've learned into practice.

 ## First Steps in Programming – Exercises
 Welcome to the exercises.
 We are now going to write a few console applications, which will help us make a few more steps into programming.
-Then we will show you how to program something more complex – programs with graphical and web user interface.
+Then we will show you how to program something more complex – programs with graphical and web user interfaces.

 ### Problem: Console-based Program 'Expression'
 Write a console-based **JavaScript** program that **calculates** and **prints** the value of the following numerical expression: